Thunder-NUBench: A Benchmark for LLMs' Sentence-Level Negation Understanding: Detailed Principles and Examples of the

 \paragraph{Coordinated Elements in the Sentence.} When a sentence contains coordinated elements (such as subjects, objects, or predicates connected by "and" or "or"), standard negation typically follows logical principles derived from De Morgan's Laws.
 However, whether logical negation applies to each individual component or to the entire predicate as a whole depends on whether the coordination expresses multiple independent propositions or a single collective event.

 \begin{itemize} \item If the coordination introduces semantically distinct propositions, that is, each conjunct could form a complete sentence on its own, negation must be applied to each proposition individually.
-For example, \\ "My sister and I studied hard."\\ This sentence can be interpreted as: "My sister studied hard and I studied hard."\\ Therefore, the correct standard negation is: "My sister did not study hard, or I did not study hard." \item Conversely, if the coordination connects elements that jointly participate in a single action or state (e.g., a shared subject or a collective predicate), then the sentence is treated as a simple clause, and the predicate as a whole is negated.
+For example, "My sister and I studied hard."\\ This sentence can be interpreted as: "My sister studied hard and I studied hard."\\ Therefore, the correct standard negation is: "My sister did not study hard, or I did not study hard." \item Conversely, if the coordination connects elements that jointly participate in a single action or state (e.g., a shared subject or a collective predicate), then the sentence is treated as a simple clause, and the predicate as a whole is negated.
 Logical decomposition is not appropriate.
-For example, \\ "My sister and I share clothes."\\ This expresses a single collective action involving both participants.\\ Therefore, the correct standard negation is: "My sister and I do not share clothes."\\ (NOT: "My sister does not share clothes, or I do not share clothes.")
+For example, "My sister and I share clothes."\\ This expresses a single collective action involving both participants.\\ Therefore, the correct standard negation is: "My sister and I do not share clothes."\\ (NOT: "My sister does not share clothes, or I do not share clothes.")

-\item This distinction is crucial: even if two noun phrases are coordinated, if the sentence semantically decomposes into separate propositional content, standard negation must apply to each sub-proposition.
+\item This distinction is crucial: even if two noun phrases are coordinated, if the sentence semantically decomposes into separate atomic propositions, standard negation must apply to each atomic proposition.
 Otherwise, it applies to the whole predicate as one unit.

 \item Other examples of semantically collective predicates where logical splitting is not appropriate include: "be the same", "have in common", "do something together", "combine", "unite", etc. These describe inherently joint or relational properties, not independent propositions.
-For example, \\ "Clarence Brown and Peter Glenville are from the same country." $\rightarrow$ "Clarence Brown and Peter Glenville are not from the same country." \end{itemize}
+For example, "Clarence Brown and Peter Glenville are from the same country." should be negated as "Clarence Brown and Peter Glenville are not from the same country." \end{itemize}

 \paragraph{Use of Antonyms.} When replacing predicates with antonyms in standard negation, only complementary antonyms are appropriate, as they provide a clear binary opposition, ensuring logical consistency of negation.
 Gradable and relational antonyms are unsuitable for standard negation because their antonyms do not represent the logical complement of the original predicate.
-In other words, replacing a predicate $P$ with its antonym does not produce $\neg P$ in a truth-conditional sense.
+In other words, replacing a predicate $p$ with its antonym does not produce $\neg p$ in a truth-conditional sense.